Embedded CQL with cds.ql

 This is what happens behind the scenes:

-- A registered event handler translates the query to an OData request and sends that to the remote service
+- The get event handler translates the query to an OData request sent to the remote service

-- The OData protocol adapter translates the inbound query to CQN query
+- The remote OData protocol adapter translates the inbound query back to CQN

-- This query is passed to the remote service provider
+- This CQN query is passed on to the remote service provider

 - A registered event handler forwards that query to the local